samueldeolino/txt-python/README.md

-- practicing and playing with text files
+- The intention of the code is to play a little with txt

+some changes and improvements still needed